Emily Olivon

 from Sun Yat-Sen University in Guangzhou, China in 2009.
 She has

-Center, focusing on assessment and therapy for children with
+gone on to work on assessment and therapy for children with

 developmental behavioral disorders.